apache/doris/docs/en/extending-doris/flink-doris-connector.md

 **Remarks:**

 1. Doris FE should be configured to enable http v2 in the configuration
-2. Scala version currently only supports 2.12.x version
+2. Scala version currently supports 2.12 and 2.11

 conf/fe.conf